kabukky/caddy-redis/README.md

 `curl -H "Accept-Encoding: application/xml" http://localhost:2015/redis/test`

 This will GET the previously stored data for the key `test` as XML.

-**WARNING:** This plugin is for testing purposes only. **Do not use in production!** Seriously, this plugin will write anything given by anyone to the specified Redis database.
-You'll want to implement some kind of authentication at the very least.

 ## Syntax